 Most jurisdictions conduct some form of survey of recreational anglers to capture a snapshot of activity.
 A survey methodology is typically selected based on the specific information needs of the jurisdiction.
 Most surveys collect at least some data on catch (for example, species or species group, number or weight of fish and whether catch is retained or discarded) and effort (for example, time spent fishing, boat use in hours/days and distance travelled to fish).

-shows the most recent estimates of catch and release rates from jurisdictional surveys of recreational fishers.
+Table 3 shows the most recent estimates of catch and release rates from jurisdictional surveys of recreational fishers.
 Recreational anglers operating only in Commonwealth waters are not specifically or separately surveyed.
 Therefore, any recreational angling activity in Commonwealth waters are likely to be reflected in the survey of the neighbouring state or territory survey.

 Release rates for sharks in recreational fisheries are typically quite high.
 Relatively few species (as a proportion of the total number of species interacted with) are targeted and/or retained.
 Species commonly targeted and retained include elephant fish and gummy shark.